LoayGouda/initial-orbit-determination/README.md

-# orbit-determination
+# initial orbit determination
-Double-R method for orbit determination using three sets of right-ascension and declination angles
+Double-R method for preliminary (initial) orbit determination using three sets of right-ascension and declination angles